aofarrel/ranchero/README.md

  > [!WARNING]
  > Ranchero is currently being rebased.
 Things will change and break.

  Ranchero is a work-in-progress Python solution to the dozens of different metadata formats used in genomic datasets.
 While it is specifically focused on NCBI's collection of *Mycobacterium tuberculosis complex* metadata, it still has utility for other organisms.
 For information on what Ranchero considers "a sample" and the like, see (./docs/data_structure.md)[./docs/data_structure.md].
+For information on how to configure Ranchero, see (.docs/configuration.md)[.docs/configuration.md].

  ## Dependencies
  * [pandas](https://pandas.pydata.org/) >= 2.0.0